microsoft/vscode-react-native/README.md

 }
 ```

-Full list of configurational parameters for `expo` section in `app.json` may be found on [official Expo documentation page](https://docs.expo.io/versions/latest/workflow/configuration).
+Full list of configuration parameters for `expo` section in `app.json` may be found on [official Expo documentation page](https://docs.expo.io/versions/latest/workflow/configuration).

-For running **pure React Native app**, extension, also, creates and uses `.vscode/exponentIndex.js` which is point to the app entrypoint (`index.js` or `index.android.js` or `index.ios.js`) file.
+For running **pure React Native app**, the extension, creates and uses `.vscode/exponentIndex.js` which points to the app entrypoint (`index.js` or `index.android.js` or `index.ios.js`) file.

 If you want to change your app entrypoint (for example, from `index.js` to `index.android.js`), delete `.vscode/exponentIndex.js` and then restart your debugging session.